LucAstrand/MNXB11-project-template/README.md

       - outlier.cxx: extracts temperature and date information from a ROOT file, and considers only the data within a specified date range.
 Using the IQR method to determine outliers in the temperature data and writes in a `.txt` file.

+      - yr_low_high_temp.cxx: Identifies the highest and lowest temperatures recorded each year, removes anomalies like the year 1957, and plots the temperature extremes to observe long-term trends in climate variability

   - Executes the following functions: